EducationalWave

 Tableau Server, on the other hand, allows for sharing visualizations across an organization and is licensed based on the number of users or cores.
 Tableau Online is a cloud-based version of Tableau Server, offering similar functionality with the added convenience of cloud hosting.

-Related Pros and Cons of Snapchat for 13 Year Olds
+Related Pros and Cons of Willow Trees

 Costs for Tableau licensing can vary considerably depending on the number of users, type of license, and additional features required.
 While Tableau is renowned for its powerful analytics capabilities, some organizations may find the pricing prohibitive, especially for large-scale deployments.